 The ESA expired in 1992, but Congress has continued implementation of its principles through annual legislative appropriations.
 There are more than 1600 species listed as threatened or endangered in the United States.

 Implementation of the ESA is important to the electric utility industry when energy production, transmission or distribution impacts animal or plant habitat or the species themselves.
 Electric utilities must obtain permits, licenses, easements and rights-of-ways in order to serve customers.
-These actions trigger ESA compliance which can delay or require revision or denial of the planned activity.
+These actions trigger ESA compliance, which can delay or require revision or denial of the planned activity.

 NWPPA’s Position